haitao1101/haitao1101.github.io/_pages/about.md

 I am currently a Master’s student in Computer Science and Technology at [Beijing Jiaotong University](http://www.bjtu.edu.cn/) and work with [Prof. Jitao Sang](http://faculty.bjtu.edu.cn/9129/).
 I obtained a Bachelor’s degree in Computer Science and Technology from [Hebei University of Technology](https://www.hebut.edu.cn/).

-<span style="color: red; font-weight: bold;">I am preparing my PhD applications and am actively seeking a summer research internship to enrich my research experience and secure a strong letter of recommendation.
-If my research aligns with your projects or if you are interested in collaborating, please feel free to reach out via email!</span>
+🔥<span style="color: red; font-weight: bold;">I am preparing my PhD applications and am actively seeking a summer research internship to enrich my research experience and secure a strong letter of recommendation.
+If my research aligns with your projects or if you are interested in collaborating, please feel free to reach out via email!😁</span>🔥

 ## Research